 The EHT-SIG field provides the necessary signaling in addition to U-SIG for the STAs to interpretate the EHT PPDU.
 For OFDMA, EHT-SIG contains signaling allowing the STAs to understand the corresponding resources to be used in the EHT modulated fields of the PPDU.
 The integer fields of the EHT-SIG field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.

-Dynamic split is defined as the split of User fields across EHT-SIG content channels according to the Common field in each EHT-SIG content channel and used when the EHT-SIG Compression field in the U-SIG field is set to 0 [TBD].
-Equitable split is defined as the split of User fields across EHT-SIG content channels used when the U-SIG Compression field in the U-SIG field is set to 1 [TBD].
+Dynamic split is defined as the split of User fields across EHT-SIG content channels according to TBD.

 34.3.10.7.2 EHT-SIG content channels

 The EHT-SIG field of a 20 MHz EHT MU PPDU contains one EHT-SIG content channel.
 The EHT-SIG field of an EHT MU PPDU that is 40 MHz or wider contains two EHT-SIG content channels.
-The EHT-SIG content channels per 80MHz is allowed to carry the different information when EHT MU PPDU is wider than 80MHz.
+The EHT-SIG content channels per 80MHz are allowed to carry the different information when EHT MU PPDU is wider than 80MHz.

 The EHT-SIG content channel format is shown in Figure 34-x (EHT-SIG content channel format).
-The EHT-SIG content channel consists of a Common field followed by a User Specific field.
+For an EHT MU PPDU sent to multiple users, the EHT-SIG content channel consists of a Common field followed by a User Specific field.
+For an EHT MU PPDU sent to a single user, it is TBD.
+The configuration of the Common field regarding the position and number of CRC and Tail subfields is TBD for an EHT MU PPDU sent to multiple users.
+For an EHT MU PPDU sent to a single user, it is TBD.
+For an EHT NDP, it is TBD.